 |

 When does a village become a town?
-In the case of Kastellorizo, with its village atmosphere and permanent population of just over 200, the answer is in Summer, particularly July and August when the tourists and the people who serve them are here in force.
+In the case of Kastellorizo, with its village atmosphere and permanent population of 492, the answer is in Summer, particularly July and August when the tourists and the people who serve them are here in force.

 Behind the harbour-front restaurants, bars and shops are the town's narrow backstreets.